FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 IANA is also instructed to refuse further allocation requests which are directly within the ".arpa" registry for any functionality related to the EAP protocol.
-Instead, new allocations related to EAP are to be made within the new "EAP Provisioning Identifiers" registry.
+Instead, allocations related to EAP are to be made within the new "EAP Provisioning Identifiers" registry.

 ### Deprecating eap-noob.arpa